Hierarchical Side-Tuning for Vision Transformers: Detailed Descriptions for the Evaluation Datasets and Methods

-$\bullet$ \textit{Object Detection and Instance Segmentation:} Our detection experiments are based on MMDetection~\citep{chen2019mmdetection} and the MS COCO dataset~\citep{lin2014microsoft}.
-We use 3 mainstream detectors to evaluate our HST, including Mask R-CNN~\citep{he2017mask}, Cascade Mask R-CNN~\citep{cai2019cascade} and ATSS~\citep{zhang2020bridging}.
-Following common practices~\citep{pvt}, we employ 1$\times$ and 3$\times$ training schedules with a batch size of 16.
-We utilize the AdamW~\citep{loshchilov2017decoupled} optimizer with an initial learning rate of $1 \times 10^{-4}$ and a weight decay of 0.05.
+Our detection experiments are based on MMDetection~\cite{chen2019mmdetection} and the MS COCO dataset~\cite{lin2014microsoft}.
+We use 3 mainstream detectors to evaluate our HST, including Mask R-CNN~\cite{he2017mask}, Cascade Mask R-CNN~\cite{cai2019cascade} and ATSS~\cite{zhang2020bridging}.
+Following common practices~\cite{pvt}, we employ 1$\times$ and 3$\times$ training schedules with a batch size of 16.
+We utilize the AdamW~\cite{loshchilov2017decoupled} optimizer with an initial learning rate of $1 \times 10^{-4}$ and a weight decay of 0.05.